hamidehkerdegari/Muscle-view-retrieval/README.md

 ```
 ## Build and Usage

-Please check the usage instructions in [the plug-in's page](PRETUS_Plugins/Plugin_lusclassificationp/README.md).
+Please check the usage instructions in ............

 # Acknowledgement
 This work was supported by the Wellcome Trust UK (110179/Z/15/Z, 203905/Z/16/Z), by the Wellcome Trust IEH Award [102431], by the Wellcome/EPSRC Centre for Medical Engineering [WT203148/Z/16/Z], by the National Institute for Health Research (NIHR) Biomedical Research Centre at Guy's and St Thomas' NHS Foundation Trust and King's College London.